-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res ID Cil_PDCS 29 Savills on behalf of Housebuilder s Consortium Section 3.
+Comment Organisation Commented Recommendations by Representations Summary of Representation Council's Response ID Section Cil_PDCS 29 Savills on behalf of Housebuilder s Consortium 3.
 Proposed CIL Rates & Charging Area We urge the Council to make clear at an early stage the supporting documentation needed to operate CIL and to make it available for input/comment.
-The documentation should include: Guidance on how to calculate the relevant chargeable development (refer to the CLG Guidance, forms); Guidance on liability to pay CIL/ Appeal process; highly unusual way in which the Isle of Dogs is carved up under the proposed CIL charging rates.
+The documentation should include: Guidance on how to calculate the relevant chargeable development (refer to the CLG Guidance, forms); Guidance on liability to pay CIL/ Appeal process; Instalments policy (based on a consideration for build out rates); Payments in-kind "notably valuation process for ascertaining land value and the potential to accept land for infrastructure as a payment in-kind; Guidance on relief from CIL and prepare exceptional circumstances for relief policy; Draft Regulation 123 list "set out the exact infrastructure projects that CIL will be collected for to avoid any double charging.
+Details on what will be charged by s106. highly unusual way in which the Isle of Dogs is carved up under the proposed CIL charging rates.
 The northern half will have a residential levy of £200 per sq. m, whereas the southern part will be of only £35 per sq. m.
 The document provides no evidence to justify this huge discrepancy.
 The Preliminary Draft Charging Schedule also fails to explain why the eastern riverside of the isle of Dogs will have a £200 per sqm.
-I am highly concerned that the proposed rates will create ~cliff edge' of development of the island, leading to a distorted pattern of development.
+I am highly concerned that the proposed rates will create "cliff edge" of development of the island, leading to a distorted pattern of development.
 Considering that the whole of the Isle of Dogs and the Leamouth area have similar infrastructure requirements and have good transport links, the current proposals for the island are not appropriate.
 We are concerned with the approach proposed by LBTH, notably with regard to the levy proposed for residential use between £35 and £200 per sq.m, and the boundaries of each zone.
-The comments are summarised below: 1.The Preliminary Draft Charging Schedule fails the to provide up to date, consistent and well informed evidence base of economic viability in order to test realistic scenarios against CIL rates (see section 5 of the representations for The Council h several of the adjusted for n introduction of Strategy object appropriate ba infrastructure viability of dev across the bo suggest a nee Instalments policy (based on a consideration for build out rates); Payments in-kind " notably valuation process for ascertaining land value and the potential to accept land for infrastructure as a payment in-kind; Guidance on relief from CIL and prepare exceptional circumstances for details).
+The comments are summarised below: 1.
+The Preliminary Draft Charging Schedule fails the to provide up to date, consistent and well informed evidence base of economic viability in order to test realistic scenarios against CIL rates (see section 5 of the representations for details).
 2. The Preliminary Draft Charging Schedule and IDP are not fully complied with the current legislation and government policies.
-The level of So with the imple reviewing its S 123 list ahead provide greate Guidance is a relief policy; Draft Regulation 123 list "set out the exact infrastructure projects that CIL will be collected for to avoid any double charging.
-Details on what will be charged by s106. which are de local level.
-Fu mechanisms v implementatio available on reliefs and CIL calculations determined at the national rather than Further guidance on the implementation s will be developed to support the tion of the CIL charging Schedule.
+The Council has updated its viability evidence and several of the proposed CIL rates have been adjusted for non-residential uses to ensure the introduction of CIL positively enables the local Core Strategy objectives to be delivered, by striking an appropriate balance between the need to fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.
+This updated evidence did not suggest a need to amend the residential rate.
+The level of Section 106 contributions will reduce with the implementation of CIL.
+The Council is reviewing its SPD and preparing a draft Regulation 123 list ahead of the Examination in Public to provide greater certainty for developers.
+Guidance is available on reliefs and CIL calculations which are determined at the national rather than local level.
+Further guidance on the implementation mechanisms will be developed to support the implementation of the CIL charging Schedule.